The Voice of Bugle Ann

 The Voice of Bugle Ann is a 1936 American drama film directed by Richard Thorpe and starring Lionel Barrymore and Maureen O'Sullivan.
 It was based on a novel of the same name by MacKinlay Kantor.

-Plot synopsis
+Plot

 The countrymen in the hills of Missouri take the hounds on night fox hunts.
 This goes on until Jacob Terry comes into the county and decides to raise sheep and install a woven wire fence.
 This upsets the neighbors, as they are concerned about the dogs entering his fences and terrorizing the sheep.
 Jacob vows to shoot any dogs or people that he finds on his land.
 Bengy Davis is in love with Camden Terry and that alone causes problems.
 But when the hound, Bugle Ann is missing one night, both sides are out with guns to settle the score.